How to Balance Design Gaps and Swelling Force to Mitigate Battery Capacity Fade

-Single Battery: S40 (containing 40 electrode), S60 (containing 60 electrode), the gap between the electrode and the aluminum shell is the same.
+• Single Cells: S40 (containing 40 electrode sheets) and S60 (containing 60 electrode sheets).
+The gap between the electrode stack and the aluminum casing was identical for both types.

 3. Analysis of Results

-3.1 Analysis of the Cyclic Swelling Force of Measured Single Cells and Modules
+3.1 Measured Swelling Force in Single Cells and Modules

 Based on the previous actual swelling force test of single cell and modular battery, the simulation method is used to analyze the maximum swelling force that the three main structural parts of the module (top cover, side plate, top side plate welding point) can withstand, in advance evaluate the reliability of the module structure.
 Using about simulation software, input some measured cell expansion force and material characteristics and other parameters, and finally output the stress that the structural components of the module bear, as shown in Figure 5 and Table 2.
 Comparing the simulated stress values and failure thresholds of different components given in Table 2, the swelling force of each component of the S60_1P4S module is greater than that of the S40_1P6S module.
 If the failure threshold of the component is less than the simulated value, it means that the structural component does not meet the design requirements.